django/channels/docs/tutorial/part_2.rst

 now see "hello" echoed in the chat log in both the second browser tab and in the first browser tab.

-You now have a basic fully-functional chat server.
+You now have a basic fully-functional chat server!

 This tutorial continues in :doc:`Tutorial 3 </tutorial/part_3>`.